navikt/innbyggerpanelet/README.md

 In order for this project to run in a local development environment you will have to configure an `.env` file.
 Most of the fields can be configured as you see fit, however there are OIDC keys which requires you to be a part of the @team-researchops namespace in order to obtain.

-Please post in #innbyggerpanelet for more information/help.
+Please post in #researchops for more information/help.

 ## Commit naming conventions